DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/fundamentals.md

 The Grid requires the following plugins for basic data visualization:

 - [Table](../reference/table.md) - renders a data table
-- [TableHeaderRow](../reference/table-header-row.md) - renders the table's header row
+- [DxTableHeaderRow](../reference/table-header-row.md) - renders the table's header row

-The `TableHeaderRow` plugin should follow the `Table` plugin.
+The `DxTableHeaderRow` plugin should follow the `Table` plugin.
 See the [Plugin Order](plugin-overview.md#plugin-order) article for more details.

 .embedded-demo({ "path": "grid-basic/basic", "showThemeSelector": true })